giffordlabcvr/DIGS-tool/README.md

 ## Overview

 Systematic in silico genome screening is a powerful approach for identifying genome features within the dark genome.
-It extends the basic concept of a sequence similarity search in two ways: (i) inclusion of multiple query sequences and/or target databases and (ii) similarity-based classification of matching sequences (“hits”) via comparison to a reference sequence library It extends the concept of similarity searches, such as those implemented in [BLAST](https://blast.ncbi.nlm.nih.gov/), by incorporating multiple query sequences and/or target databases.
+It extends the basic concept of a sequence similarity search in two ways: (i) inclusion of multiple query sequences and/or target databases and (ii) similarity-based classification of matching sequences (“hits”) via comparison to a reference sequence library

 In DIGS, a pipeline for performing systematic in silico genome screening is linked to a relational database, providing a structured and efficient approach.